Film society: United Kingdom

-The first film society was established in London in 1925 by a group of intellectuals and enthusiasts including Iris Barry, Sidney Bernstein, Adrian Brunel, Hugh Miller, Walter Mycroft, and Ivor Montagu, to show films which had been rejected on commercial grounds, most of them European, and films which had been rejected by the censor, most of them from the Soviet Union.
+The first film society was established in London in 1925 by a group of intellectuals and enthusiasts including Iris Barry, Sidney Bernstein, Baron Bernstein, Adrian Brunel, Hugh Miller, Walter Mycroft, and Ivor Montagu, to show films which had been rejected on commercial grounds, most of them European, and films which had been rejected by the censor, most of them from the Soviet Union.
 It counted among its sponsors George Bernard Shaw, H. G. Wells, and numerous members of the Bloomsbury Group.
 It was simply called the Film Society, but is often referred to as the London Film Society as it was followed by many others in the next fifteen years.
 These included the Edinburgh Film Guild (1929, still in existence) and the Salford Workers Film Society (1930; this became the Manchester & Salford Film Society, still in existence).
 Its activities came to an end in 1939, though after the war the New London Film Society was something of a successor body.

 The national body for film societies in the UK is the British Federation of Film Societies (BFFS).
-Most university and college students' unions have film societies, including the Warwick Student Cinema at University of Warwick, St. John's College Film Society at St. John's College, Cambridge, University of Cambridge, and one of the country's oldest UCLU Film & TV Society at University College London.
-In 2006, FILMCLUB was launched by BAFTA award-winning filmmaker Beeban Kidron and educationalist Lindsay Mackie to open up the world of film to primary and secondary school children in the UK.
+Most university and college students' unions have film societies, including the Warwick Student Cinema at University of Warwick, the Oxford University Filmmaking Foundation at University of Oxford, and one of the country's oldest at University College London.
+In 2006, Filmclub was launched by Beeban Kidron and journalist Lindsay Mackie to improve schoolchildren's access to film.